YuChenSSR/Physics-Lecture-notes/README.md

 # Physics-Lecture-notes
-from Cambridge Professor David Tong
+Lessons from Cambridge Professor David Tong
 Lectures on Theoretical Physics (from birth to dearth)

 ## contents